siddharthahiremath/siddharthahiremath/readme.md

 ---

-## ✍️ Blog-ish
+## ✍️ What I'm thinking about rn
-Occasional brain-dumps on **AI automation, GPU heat-recycling, and why a 12-year-old needs an RTX 4090** → <https://opsai.dev>
+why a 12-year-old needs an RTX 4090
 ---

 ## 💬 Let’s chat